Reason #1 – Our credibility, proven track record, and professionalism

 - One of the first sites to track average draft positions (1999)

 - Over the last couple of years, Greg Cosell of NFL Films has emerged as one of the nation’s foremost NFL personnel and matchup analysts.
-He’s quoted by a lot of other fantasy sites, but he’s actually worked with us for almost a decade.
+He’s quoted by a lot of other fantasy sites, but he’s actually worked with and consulted for us for a decade.

 Unlike the other fantasy services, we’re on the inside when it comes to the NFL.
 Members of our staff a talk to NFL players, coaches, agents, and beat writers; we attend events such as the NFL Combines, NFL Draft, and Training Camps with full-credential access; we’re constantly discussing the league with key insiders and analysts who talk to coaches and players and break down coach’s tape.
 We’re truly a professional staff, and even our other full-timers came from strong NFL backgrounds, having done work for PhiladelphiaEagles.com and NFL Films, while also serving as football editors for Penn State's student-run newspaper.

 We're elsewhere on TV, radio, and in print.
-We’ve also provided fantasy analysis for an NFL preseason special that appears nationally on ABC in August.
 We’ve appeared weekly on ESPN Radio and too many (local) radio stations to mention, as well as being interviewed by and quoted in the Wall Street Journal, San Francisco Chronicle, New York Times, Charlotte Observer, Newark Star-Ledger, Wired News, by the Associated Press, and in other publications.